 We have been engaged by the Casablanca Community School District (CCSD) in Casablanca, IA to advise them on various legal matters.
 Recently the CCSD, under the leadership of its superintendent, Dr. Victor Laszlo, with the quiet support of Casablanca mayor, Richard Blaine, adopted an official policy of allowing students to use restrooms corresponding to gender identity and presentation rather than to physical sex at birth.
 Dr. Laszlo subsequently received what appears to be a piece of hate mail from Henry Strasser, who has two children attending the district.
-Apparently, Strasser does not want non-birth-gender-conforming students sharing a restroom with either his son or daughter.
+Apparently, Strasser does not want students presenting a gender other one conforming to their birth-sex sharing a restroom with either his son or daughter.
 Amidst the personal threats directed at Dr. Laszlo, Strasser threatened a lawsuit and cited Plessy v.
 Ferguson, 163 U.S. 537 (1896).